rderelle/fastlin/README.md

 ```
 cargo install fastlin
 ```
-Or alternatively you can copy the code from this repository and install it using this command:
+Or you can copy the code from this repository and install it using this command:
 ```
 cargo install --path .
 ```